 With Cowboys from Hell, Pantera embarked on perhaps the greatest career second act of the '90s.
 They buried years of futility as hair metal also-rans in order to rise as groove-metal ambassadors and arguably the biggest heavy metal band of the decade.

 How it all happened remains very difficult to fully explain, so one can only analyze it as a perfect storm of internal and external forces.

 Externally, Pantera’s wholesale transformation seemed to happen overnight, when their revised musical approach and drastic attitude and image readjustment (glam makeup and costumes were replaced by everyman, downright grungy attire) caught the attention of Atco Records.
-Before heavy metal fans knew what hit them, Cowboys from Hell arrived in stores on July 24, 1990 with all the hallmarks of a debut album from a brand new band, which, in essence, is what this new iteration of Pantera truly was.
+Before heavy metal fans knew what hit them, Cowboys from Hell arrived in stores on July 24, 1990.
+It boasted all the hallmarks of a debut album from a brand new band – which, in essence, is what this new iteration of Pantera truly was.